stepanzubkov/where-is-my-sddm-theme/README.md

 `showUsersByDefault=false` - Show or not users choose label

+`showUserRealNameByDefault=true` - Show user real name on label by default

 `usersFontSize=48` - Font size of users choose label (in points)

 `background=` - Path to background image